ashleynicole472/JamAndJobSearch/README.md

 # JamAndJobSearch
 Search for a new job while listening to music!
-Uses Indeed and Spotify API
+Uses Indeed, Bands In Town, and SoundCloud API